Logos Ascension · Chapter 5

 "Not today.
 Breathe."

 Kael breathed.
 He tried to make his abdomen expand first, the way Tohr demonstrated.
 His body resisted.
-Three years of hunched shoulders and clenched jaw and the chronic low-grade tension of seeing things he was trying not to see had turned his breathing into a fortification — short, high, tight, designed to minimize rather than fill.
-Trying to breathe below the sternum felt like trying to open a door that had rusted shut.
+Three years of hunched shoulders, clenched jaw, and chronic low-grade vigilance had turned his breathing into a fortification — short, high, tight, designed to minimize rather than fill.
+Trying to breathe below the sternum felt like trying to open a rusted hinge.

 "It hurts," Kael said.